kadirl/csci361-group-project-mobile/backlog.md

 ## Backlog
-- [ ] Add complaints support
-- [x] Add a dashboard for a supplier
-- [x] Autocapitalize username on sign up and in user provider
 - [ ] Add files support into chats
 - [ ] Remove unlinked state
 - [ ] Autodiscard companies view on consumer shell